Jason Manuel Olazabal

-Jason Manuel Olazabal (born October 14, 1973), also just known as Jason Olazabal, is an American actor, known for playing Ramon Prado in Showtime TV series, Dexter.
+Jason Manuel Olazabal (born October 14, 1973), also just known as Jason Olazabal, is an American actor, known for playing Ramon Prado in Showtime TV series Dexter.

-Life and career
+Early life

 Olazábal was born in Santa Maria, California.

+Career

 His acting career started in 2001 in Law & Order.
 He then appeared in The Education of Max Bickford in 2002 and Bad Boys II in 2003 as Detective Marco Vargas.
 Along with Law & Order, he has starred in Law & Order: Special Victims Unit and Law & Order: Criminal Intent.
 In 2006, he starred in Charmed and Inside Man.
 He appeared in House and Numb3rs in 2007.
 In Season 3 of Dexter, he starred as Ramon Prado in 9 episodes as a lieutenant, grieving over the loss of his brother, and later in the season, his other brother.
 He jointly received a Screen Actors Guild Award nomination for "Outstanding Performance by an Ensemble in a Drama Series", along with other Dexter co-stars.
 He appeared in The Unit in 2009 and became a recurring character in Make It or Break It as Alex Cruz.

+Personal life

 He married actress Sunita Param on February 6, 2004.
 Jason Manuel Olazabal is also a member of Iota Phi Theta fraternity, initiated at the Fraternity's Beta Sigma Chapter (U. of Northern Colorado) in 1994.